 More mobile, more digital, more flexible, more diverse—the mantra of today’s global organizations is redefining the future of work.
 The role of HR in the global deployment of talent is a large and complex area.
 Earlier, global mobility referred to managing global and domestic assignments, transfers, movements, tax compliance issues, and immigration issues among others.
-However, in today’s context, global mobility is no longer about managing expats in the logistical and personnel perspective.
+However, in today’s context, global mobility is no longer about managing expats in the logistical and personal perspective.
 It is about strategizing business and workforce needs.
 Increased mobility, digitalization, flexibility and diversity play an important role in business strategy.
 These forces, in effect, are driving the transformation of organizational culture worldwide.

 A globally mobile workforce is very much an important factor for organizational growth as far as the future of work is concerned, owing to the increasing role of automation and cognitive computing.
 Apart from this, the focus on employee experience is taking on added importance as the mobility function today has a wider context when it comes to handling short- and long-term rotations, transfers, new hires, and remote workers.